 - State-mandated PSSA testing must be administered every year for selected grades.
 PALCS will set up multiple locations throughout the state for the convenience of families so they should not have to travel further than one hour to reach the testing site.

-PALCS provides a Windows desktop computer with all software and internal storage needed to hold all school programs and files.
-Laptop computers may be provided to families with special circumstances upon request.
+PALCS provides a Windows laptop computer with all software and internal storage needed to hold all school programs and files.
+Desktop computers may be provided to families with special circumstances upon request.
 Additional equipment includes:

 - Keyboard & mouse